security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     associated with traffic exchanged
     between that pair  was in the top 25 of all netflow-record pair-counts.

-    {% include lab_question.html question='Take note of the source and desination IPs of the top three talker-pairs, ranked by number of flow records.' %}
+    {% include lab_question.html question='Take note of the source and destination IPs of the top three talker-pairs, ranked by number of flow records.' %}

     <div class='alert alert-info'><strong>Consider:</strong> Conceptually, why do you think it’s important information to know the